 Facts about Elephanta Caves Architecture

-They also have images depicting scenes from Indian mythology engraved on these walls, closely resembling those seen in cave paintings from Ajanta and Ellora.
+They also have images engraved on these walls depicting Indian mythology scenes closely resembling those seen in cave paintings from Ajanta and Ellora.

-Besides these, there are several other sculptures depicting gods, goddesses, and demons.
-Of the three caves that have been carved out from a massive basalt rock, there is also a shrine dedicated to Lord Ganesha.
+Besides these, several other sculptures depict gods, goddesses, and demons.
+There is also a shrine dedicated to Lord Ganesha in the three caves carved out from massive basalt rock.

 What visitors can get to see in the Elephanta caves

-Visitors who visit this place will be able to see as many as seven different temples here that were built between 500 and 1050 A.D.
+Visitors who visit this place will see as many as seven temples built between 500 and 1050 A.D.

 People can also go boat riding on the backwaters of Mumbai, located near the island where these caves are located.
 There is also a museum in this place that houses the famous Elephanta sculptures and artifacts.